 BUNNY ROMERO’S WHITE HOUSE ADVENTURE: THE WHOLE MEGILLAH!

-When Jewish immigrant Bunny Romero learns that her second-grade class will be visiting the White House, she jumps for joy.
-Now she is sure that her dream will come true: to eat her favorite cookies—her Mexican nana’s hamantashen—right there in the White House kitchen.
+When Bunny Romero—a Jewish immigrant from Mexico—learns that her second-grade class will be visiting the White House the day before Thanksgiving, she jumps for joy.
+Now she is sure that her dream will come true: to eat her favorite cookies—her Mexican nana’s hamantashen (a special treat for Purim)—right there in the White House kitchen.
 When that happens, Bunny has decided, she’ll really feel at home in America!
 So what does Bunny do when she discovers that the kitchen is not part of the tour?
 Find out in this delightful rhyming tale, lightly sprinkled with Spanish, Yiddish, and Hebrew, about a day that Bunny—and everyone else at the White House (including one fun-loving turkey)—will never forget!

 MORE FUN INSIDE!

 An illustrated Spanish, Yiddish, and Hebrew glossary • A dream diary • A bissel of history that includes Abraham Lincoln, Emma Lazarus, the Statue of Liberty — and Bunny Romero! • A hamantashen recipe for Purim

 “A spirit of fun pervades the text and the pictures. . . . celebration is the dominant mood in this book.
 Funny [and] warm . . .”

 “In this rhyming, illustrated children’s book, a young girl goes to the White House for a field trip and makes an unscheduled visit to the kitchen.